Latest updates added 3 Feb 2023

 NOTE: You can enter fourth jhana but with the abandoning of happiness it will no longer contain metta-vedana.

 Practice until metta becomes a spontaneous expression throughout the day.
 Enhance this by completing the following Meditation Skills in regard to completely forgiving your past, developing gratitude as a natural posture of your mind, and cultivating the wholesome skill of deep tranquility in stillness.
-You are ready for Meditation Skill 38.

 Simple Instructions: